Jennifer Lufau: Life

 For Jennifer Lufau, being a black woman geek, in the racist and sexist world of gaming, was in itself a militant gesture.
 She suffered through the regular receipt of hateful comments.
 "Playing black characters is a real “insult magnet”.
 To avoid this situation, many racialized women evolved in this environment under male-sounding nicknames.
 Too often a witness, but also a victim, of discriminatory behavior, she reported being often the victim of racism in the world of streaming and deplored the fact that the only possible action to counter insults is to ban, report and block people.
 However, these people retain “the possibility of endlessly reproducing these same insults".
 For her, it is up to the platforms to take their responsibilities; for example, she cites Twitch.
 In fact, the players develop many avoidance strategies to dodge this harassment.
 For example, by modifying their nicknames, by deactivating their microphones or by playing male characters, because these are “reputed to be stronger, more virile”, the female characters being considered as weak characters.

 Inspired by the Black Lives Matter movement, she embarked on writing an article on the Afrogamer community, which she published on the "Call me Jane Bond" blog, which she has been running since April 2020.
 Her meetings with other women in the same situation allow her to discuss their respective experiences.
 This is how she created, with three other women, on 14 July 2020, the "Afrogameuses" collective, with the aim of remedying this lack of visibility, by contacting concerned women through feminist networks, such as such as Women in Games, and anti-racist groups, such as Black Geeks.
 Since then, this association has been actively campaigning to make the video game industry more inclusive, denouncing racism and sexism and calling on companies in the sector to take up the subject.

-In August 2020, the Swiss television channel RTS devoted part of its program "Vertigo" to her, in a report entitled “Being a racialized woman in the sexist universe of video games”.
+In August 2020, the Swiss television channel Radio Télévision Suisse (RTS) devoted part of its program "Vertigo" to her, in a report entitled “Being a racialized woman in the sexist universe of video games”.